 from “Fooling God”

-Louise Erdrich is known mainly for her novels, but she is known for her poetry as well.
-Her work grapples with questions of cultural identity, in particular her own Native-American heritage.
-Erdrich is known for representing that heritage within Anglo-American literary forms and traditions, and for exploring ways those legacies both conflict and/or creatively coexist.
-Faith themes are prominent throughout her work, and her second book of poems Baptism of Desire concerns spirituality as it is shaped by both Roman Catholicism and Native values, both of which Erdrich grew up practicing.
+Louise Erdrich is known mainly for her novels, but her poetry is equally as captivating.
+Her work often grapples with questions of cultural identity, in particular her own Native American heritage.
+Erdrich is known for representing that heritage within Anglo-American literary forms and traditions and for exploring the ways in which those legacies might conflict and/or creatively coexist.
+Faith themes are prominent throughout her work, and her second book of poems Baptism of Desire concerns spirituality as it is shaped by both Roman Catholicism and Indigenous spiritualities, both of which Erdrich grew up practicing.

 3. Aisha Sharif